Booking Your Travel

 - Situations may arise during travel that cause sudden changes to travel plans.
 Students are responsible not only to listen to instructions and remain alert, but also to acknowledge that they are ultimately responsible to reach the destination independently if necessary.

-- You may find some cultural differences difficult to understand (e.g. beverages are often not cold; ice cubes are not widely available; water is often carbonated; some public bathrooms may coast up to 1 Euro).
-Part of world travel and study abroad is to learn to accept these differences without grievance.
+- You may find some cultural differences difficult to understand.
+For instance: beverages we usually serve cold are often not cold, ice cubes are not widely available, water is often carbonated, some public bathrooms may cost up to 1 Euro to use, etc. It is not your place to judge these differences.

 - Inform yourself about tick-bourne diseases before traveling to Germany.
-Purchase a tick spray (Zeckenspray – inexpensive, available in stores in Otzenhausen and Berlin) and check for tick bites in the evening, especially after stays in forests and nature.
+Purchase a tick spray (Zeckenspray – inexpensive, available in stores in Otzenhausen and Berlin) and check for tick bites in the evening, especially after visits in forests and nature.

-Opening and closing hours
+Opening and Closing Hours